 Urbanization in the United Arab Emirates

 The UAE’s government acknowledges these issues; however, and as of recently has set its priorities on setting stricter laws.
 A major success would be putting all Tadbeer-Centers under government control with a blacklist on abusive companies, but even then the laws are filled with loopholes and missing parts.
-To remedy this a law is being adapted that provides workers with the basic rights to leave and rest, things that almost seem give-in but were not yet in place.
+To remedy this, a law is being adapted that provides workers with the basic rights to leave and rest, things that almost seem give-in but were not yet in place.
 It further opens the door for the unionization and fair employment regulations that the country has been missing.
 The UAE is a bright country with a dark past, but it has the resources and wealth to change that.
-With government stability and action on the rise, the future is optimistic.
+With government stability and reformative action on the rise, the future looks optimistic.